NBVOA Logo

 At least one day prior to your assigned game you are required to contact your partner to make sure:

-• You are going to the right place
+• You are going to the right place.

-• Time of the game
+• Start Time of the first match.

-You should plan to arrive at least 30 minutes prior to game time and conduct a pre-game conference.
+You should plan to arrive at least 35 minutes prior to game time and conduct a pre-game conference.

 +If no phone contact is made at least the night prior to the match, both officials will be subject to a $5.00 fine.

-Game Arrival Time
+Match Arrival Time

 All officials must be at their assigned location at least 35 minutes before match time or you will be considered late.